 Create corporate content

 If you don’t fancy the unpredictability of freelance writing work, searching for a job in which you can use your blogging skills is a great option.
 It can be tricky to choose a job where you’ll be writing about what you love all the time as corporate work can be quite varied but use this to your potential.
-Grab the opportunity to write about different industries and learn new skills from corporate tone of voice to brand styles.
+You’ll learn a host of things in the corporate world including using business tools such as customer relationship systems (CRM) – this article explains what it is, and why it is important.
+By working in this type of environment, you can grab the opportunity to write about different industries and learn new skills from corporate tone of voice to brand styles.

 Photographer and Image Editor